jnutterdev/net-setup/README.md

-### Nodejs-typescript-esbuild
+# Nodejs-typescript-esbuild

-Simple node application that uses Typescript and ESBuild to bundle
+Simple Nodejs and Express server that uses Typescript and ESBuild to bundle